 Ribosome binding sites

-- Ribosome is composed of rRNA and proteins that form subunits:
+- The ribosome is composed of rRNA and proteins that form subunits.

 - Binding site for mRNA is on the small ribosomal subunit.